LeandroOrdonez/OnlineLDA4WebAPIs/README.md

   topic distribution of the first 40 text files analized by the algorithm.
 * `onlinewikipedia.py` and `wikirandom.py` original scripts by Matthew D. Hoffman.
 * `README.md`: This file.
-* `COPYING`: A copy of the GNU public license version 3.

 You will need to have the numpy and scipy packages installed somewhere that Python can find them to use these scripts.